mankash/nativeGcpFunction/README.md

    `Hello Neil STD_OUT: { "msg": "Hello from arbitrary C program!", "args": Hello Neil! } EXIT_CODE: 0!`

-## Building Locally in GCP Functions Emulator:
+## Building for the actual GCP Functions environment :

 NOTE - To be fully compliant with GCP's platform, as of May 2017, compile the native binary on Ubuntu 16.04 LTS (with updates) and/or it's Debain counterpart.
 Though untested, most other x86_64 Linux-es (latest LTS) may also generate compliant binaries.

-1. Compile the .c file on Ubuntu 16.04 x86_64 : `gcc -o test_func test_func.c`
+1. Compile the .c file on Ubuntu 16.04 x86_64 : `gcc -o test_func test_func.c` The attached binary in this repo is compliant with GCP's servers, in case your dev machine is a Winows or Mac.

 2. Deploy the .js funtion to GCP functions: